Are you worried about the health and well-being of your leopard gecko?

 Also, look at your pet’s eyes.

-If they are closed too often, even when they are awake, this can signify an underlying health issue, stress, or general unhappiness.
+If they are closed too often, even when awake, this can signify an underlying health issue, stress, or general unhappiness.

 Before you make a diagnosis, check to make sure the lights aren’t too bright and adjust as needed.

-Tail waving and other quick, jerky movements of their body will be a signal they are fearful, stressed, and in general, want you to leave them alone.
+Tail waving and other quick, jerky movements of their body will signal they are fearful, stressed, and in general, want you to leave them alone.

-If you witness any movements like this, you will want to avoid handling it and listen to the signals they are giving you to be left alone.
+If you witness any movements like this, you will want to avoid handling them and listen to the signals they give you to be left alone.

-When you see these signals, check to make sure their environment is just right and make adjustments.
+When you see these signals, check to ensure their environment is just right and make adjustments.

 If all else fails, contact your veterinarian for more instruction.

 They are likely to be able to identify the problem or if there is an underlying health issue.

 How To Make Your Leopard Gecko Happy?